sunsetsobserver/stringNFT/README.md

 }
 ```
 Run: ```npm run build```.
-This will update the build file of this repo. (for more info see: "Getting Started with Create React App" below)
+This will update the build file of this repo (for more info see: "Getting Started with Create React App" below).

 Host this app somewhere, for instance, you can quickly host it on ```netlify.app```.
 Create an account, drag and drop the build file and it's done.